kyuuriiu/kyuuriiu/README.md

 - 👋 Hi, I’m @kyuuriiu
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, C++, MEL, and VEX
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Game Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kyuuriiu/kyuuriiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.